thanneken/TheologicalQuestions/README.md

 There is only one version for now.
 When there are alternative versions they will be selectable.

-Starting in 2022, there is also /Theological Questions Supplements/.
+Starting in 2022, there is also *Theological Questions Supplements*.
 The first supplement is “Mary, Mariology, and Marianists.”
 ([web](https://thanneken.github.io/TheologicalQuestions/supplements/mary/text.html),
 [ePub](https://thanneken.github.io/TheologicalQuestions/supplements/mary/text.epub),
 [PDF](https://thanneken.github.io/TheologicalQuestions/supplements/mary/text.pdf),